starcat-io/hackeeg-shield/docs/connectors.md

 [IDC crimp tool](https://www.amazon.com/gp/product/B007R2JEM4)

-Alternatively, any 24-pin female header with receptacles on 0.1" centers should work if you want to use one and older some wires to it.
+Alternatively, any 24-pin female header with receptacles on 0.1" centers should work if you want to use one and solder some wires to it.

 ### External Sync Connector cables